gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 When it came time to deploy, we were very excited to try out a new hosting platform called [Netlify](https://www.netlify.com/) that we’d been hearing a lot about.
 It has a great free tier and is perfect for hosting static sites.
-We simply linked Netlify it to a branch in the Eviction Free NYC github repo and it compiles and deploys the site with each push.
-It simplifies HTTPS certificate generation and even includes a system for deploying AWS Lambda functions, which we used to ship a small Twilio integration for the sites “Save to Phone” feature. *(note: we’re actually still using the original *[Serverless](https://serverless.com/)* solution, but this code is in the repo as a to-do)*
+We simply linked Netlify to a branch in the Eviction Free NYC GitHub repo and it compiles and deploys the site with each push.
+It simplifies HTTPS certificate generation and even includes a system for deploying AWS Lambda functions, which we used to ship a small Twilio integration for the site's “Save to Phone” feature. *(note: we’re actually still using the original *[Serverless](https://serverless.com/)* solution, but this code is in the repo as a to-do)*